PierreBdesG/Traffic-Analysis/README.md

 And will compute `df_crossover` wich contains:

-   - identification of the 1st vehicle (track_id_1)
+- identification of the 1st vehicle `track_id_1`
-    - the direction to which the first vehicle belongs (direction 1)
+- the direction to which the first vehicle belongs `direction 1`
-    - the average speed at which the vehicle is close to the intersection (v_mean_1)
+- the average speed at which the vehicle is close to the intersection `v_mean_1`
-    - identification of the 2nd vehicle (track_id_2)
+- identification of the 2nd vehicle `track_id_2`
-    - the direction to which the 2nd vehicle belongs (direction 2)
+- the direction to which the 2nd vehicle belongs `direction 2`
-    - the average speed at which the vehicle is close to the intersection (v_mean_2)
+- the average speed at which the vehicle is close to the intersection `v_mean_2`
-    - the position of the crossover (position)
+- the position of the crossover `position`
-    - the beginning of the moment they cross (t_max)
+- the beginning of the moment they cross `t_max`
-    - the end of the moment they cross (t_min)
+- the end of the moment they cross `t_min`

+:warning: this fonction cannot work with a df which contain more than one .csv since each .csv as his own timeline